-No object in the Collection shall be deaccessioned unless it meets at least one of the following criteria.
+No objectitem-item in the Collection shall be deaccessioned unless it meets at least one (1) of the following criteria.
 Deaccession criteria are ranked in order of importance, 1 being the most important and 7 being the least:

-- The object has been approved for repatriation under the Native American Graves Protection and Repatriation Act (NAGPRA). - The Library is instructed to deaccession the object by the owner (e.g., a federal agency that owns archaeological collections from land it manages). - Condition renders the object valueless for purposes of research, teaching, and exhibition or presents hazardous conditions that may threaten the stability of the Collection, staff and visitors, or others who may come in contact with the object.

-- The object lacks authenticity or proper documentation, rendering it valueless for purposes of research, teaching, and exhibition. - The object is a duplicate or of inferior quality to another identical or similar objects in the Collection. - 6.
-The object cannot be adequately stored or cared for. - The retention of the object would be inconsistent with the Library's current mission and scope of collections.
+- The objectitem has been approved for repatriation under the Native American Graves Protection and Repatriation Act (NAGPRA). - The Library is instructed to deaccession the objectitem by the owner (e.g., a federal agency that owns archaeological collections from land it manages). - Condition renders the objectitem-item valueless for purposes of research, teaching, and exhibition or presents hazardous conditions that may threaten the stability of the Collection, Library staff and visitors, or others who may come in contact with the item objectitem. - The objectitem-item lacks authenticity or proper documentation, rendering it valueless for purposes of research, teaching, and exhibition. - 5.
+The objectitem is a duplicate or of inferior quality to another identical or similar objectitems in the Collection. - 6.
+The objectitem-item cannot be adequately stored or cared for. - The retention of the objectitem would be inconsistent with the Library's current mission and scope of collections.